 I must admit, I used to think that a cookie without chocolate chips was not a cookie at all.
 That was until I made my Brown Butter Pecan Cookies, and everything changed.
-Since then I've been on a cookie conquest to make all kinds of delicious cookie recipes, such as my Pumpkin Cheesecake cookies.
+Since then, I've been on a cookie conquest to make all kinds of delicious cookie recipes, such as my Pumpkin Cheesecake cookies.
 The latest experiment was this coconut pecan cookie recipe, and it did not disappoint!
-I got the inspiration from the frosting that goes onto a traditional german chocolate cake.
+I got the inspiration from the frosting that goes on my German Chocolate Cupcakes.

-These delicious cookies are a texture and flavor masterpiece, someone being both crispy and chewy simultaneously, and delivering a bouquet of flavors in every bite - sweet, salty, nutty, and buttery.
-On top of all this, they are incredibly quick and easy to make so can be whipped up effortlessly on a cold winter morning.
+These delicious cookies are a texture and flavor masterpiece, being both crispy and chewy simultaneously, and delivering a bouquet of flavors in every bite - sweet, salty, nutty, and buttery.
+On top of all this, they are incredibly quick and easy to make, so they can be whipped up effortlessly on a cold winter morning.

 - These coconut cookies taste like a coconut macaroon but with extra crunch and flavor from the pecans - the perfect sweet treat for this time of year.